West Philadelphia: Rapid transit

-One of West Philadelphia's most prominent features is SEPTA's Market-Frankford Line, colloquially called the "El" or Blue Line.
-Completed in 1907, this elevated subway line linked West Philadelphia, Millbourne, and Upper Darby to Center City and, later, to Frankford.
+One of West Philadelphia's most prominent features is SEPTA's L, formerly known as the Market-Frankfort Elevated and colloquially called the "El" or Blue Line.
+Completed in 1907, this partially elevated, partially tunneled subway line linked West Philadelphia, Millbourne, and Upper Darby to Center City and, later, to Frankford.
 Running above and, for a portion, under Market Street, it transports hundreds of thousands of students and workers daily into and around the city.

 The El was once the economic engine of West Philadelphia.
 Retail districts lined Market Street and each street where there was a station.
 Many of these, with the exception of 52nd Street, are today largely residential areas.
 This change was hastened by renovation work on the El that forced road closures and detours, causing many businesses to fail.